 If you are the successful applicant, you will be emailed confirmation of a Full Offer of Tenancy.

 Complete your induction

 You will be asked to read the Terms and Conditions of the Tenancy Agreement you will sign when you receive the keys to your new home, and confirm that you understand the rights, obligations and responsibilities of becoming a Thrive tenant.

 Before you receive the keys to your new home, you must also read the information we have emailed you.
 This will make sure you are ready to move in and understand your responsibilities as a Thrive Homes tenant, including:

-- You understand the terms and conditions of your tenancy agreement (prior to signing it at the handover of the keys)
+- showing you understand the terms and conditions of your tenancy agreement (prior to signing it at the handover of the keys)

-We recommend that you take out contents insurance.
+We strongly recommend that you take out home contents insurance.

 Handover of keys